 - Complete a risk assessment to identify the precautions you need to take

-- Implement adequate precautions, providing information and training for any employees and volunteers on what they need to do
+- Implement adequate precautions, providing information and training for any employees on what they need to do

 - Make periodic checks to ensure your precautions remain adequate

 - Document your arrangements and responsibilities for preventing slips and trips, perhaps as part of your Safety Statement